linuxdeploy/linuxdeploy/README.md

 Of course both approaches can be combined, e.g., you can bundle additional executables with your main app.

 linuxdeploy doesn't mind being run on an AppDir more than once, as it recognize previous runs, and should not break files within the AppDir.
-This is to allow you debug issues allows you to run linuxdeploy after resolving an issue that it reports.
+This is called an "iterative workflow".
+In case of errors, you can simply fix them, and re-run linuxdeploy afterwards.
 If you ever encounter issues when running linuxdeploy on an existing AppDir, please let us know by [creating an issue](https://github.com/TheAssassin/linuxdeploy/issues/new).